VD1031/Analysis_Read/README.md

-# Data Analysis Project
+# Linear Regression Project
+Description

-A Python script that performs data analysis on agriculture water intake data, including hypothesis testing using a z-test.
+A Python script that performs Linear regression analysis which used to predict the value of a variable based on the value of another variable.

 ## Getting Started